Icelandic Food: The Ultimate Guide to Iceland Food Culture

 Laufabraud - Leaf Bread

 Many families make "laufabraud," or leaf bread, before Christmas.
 It’s a very thin, round flatbread decorated with leaf-like geometric patterns.
-Families spend time creating beautiful patterns in the bread before quickly frying it in a pan.
+Families spend time creating beautiful patterns in the bread before quickly frying it in a pan, which reflects the artistry of Icelandic cuisine.
 They then serve "laufabraud" with butter during Christmas dinner.
 Due to its close association with the holiday, it’s also known as Icelandic Christmas bread.

 Flatkaka - Rye Flatbread

-Another traditional bread is "flatkaka," a thin, round rye flatbread with a distinct pattern.
+Another traditional Icelandic food is a type of bread called "flatkaka," a thin, round rye flatbread with a distinct pattern.
 The tradition of baking "flatkaka" is believed to go back to the age of settlement (around 1000 AD) when it was baked on hot stones or straight on the fire’s embers.

 This method helped create the bread’s signature spotted pattern.
 However, later, small but heavy cast iron frying pans were used instead.